 Federal regulations implementing the BART requirement afford states some latitude in the criteria in determining whether a BART-eligible source is subject to BART.
 The Division has proposed state regulations establishing criteria and procedures for determining which Colorado sources will be subject to the BART requirement.
 The Division's proposal is scheduled for a December 15, 2005 hearing before the Air Quality Control Commission.
-In advance of the hearing, and in preparation for the submittal of a state implementation plan for regional haze, the Division has performed air quality modeling with the CALPUFF modeling system to assess which BART-eligible sources in Colorado are likely to be subject to BART based on the proposed state regulation.
+In advance of the hearing, and in preparation for the submittal of a state implementation plan for regional haze, the Division will perform air quality modeling with the CALPUFF modeling system to assess which BART-eligible sources in Colorado are likely to be subject to BART based on the proposed state regulation.

 According to 40 CFR Part 51, Appendix Y (BART guideline), a BART-eligible source is considered to "contribute" to visibility impairment in a Class I area if the modeled 98th percentile change in deciviews is equal to or greater than the "contribution threshold."
 Any BART-eligible source determined to cause or contribute to visibility impairment in any Class I area is subject to BART.
 The Division has proposed a state regulation establishing a "contribution threshold" of 0.5 deciviews.
-In this report, the assumed "contribution threshold" is 0.5 deciviews.

-The Division has applied the CALPUFF modeling system with three years of meteorological data to determine if the 98th percentile 24-hour change in visibility (delta-deciview) from a BART-eligible source is equal to or greater than a contribution threshold of 0.5 deciviews at any Class I area.
-This initial phase of the BART modeling process is referred to as the "subject-to-BART" analysis.
+The Division will apply CALPUFF with at least three years of meteorological data to determine if the 98th percentile 24-hour change in visibility (delta-deciview) from a BART-eligible source is equal to or greater than a contribution threshold of 0.5 deciviews at any Class I area.
+The initial phase of the BART modeling process is referred to as the "subject-to-BART" analysis.
 The modeling includes SO2, NOx, and direct PM10 emissions from all BART-eligible units at a given facility.

-While the modeling results in this report may be used to support regulatory decision making, additional modeling performed by the Division or source operator may supersede the results.
-If additional modeling is performed, it should be consistent with recommendations in the Division's modeling protocol.
-Any subsequent modeling performed by the source operator will be subject to Division review and approval.
-Moreover, the contribution threshold and other criteria used for this modeling demonstration have not been finalized and may change in the final rule adopted by the Commission.
-Therefore, the results in this report are not a final agency action.
+The Division will use this protocol for the initial subject-to-BART modeling.
+However, additional modeling performed by the Division or source operator may supersede the results.
+Subsequent modeling should use modeling techniques consistent with the recommendations in this protocol and the BART guideline.
+The Division may approve deviations from this protocol for a specific source if the changes are acceptable to U.S. EPA and improve model performance while retaining consistency with the BART guideline.
+All modeling will be subject to Division review and approval.

+The contribution threshold and other criteria used for this modeling demonstration have not been finalized and may change in the final rule adopted by the Commission.
+Therefore, the results of modeling performed with this protocol are not a final agency action.
 Any source that the Division determines is subject to BART will receive a separate notice of the agency's final determination.
 Such separate notice will occur after the Commission acts on the proposed regulations establishing criteria and procedures for determining which sources will be subject to the BART requirement.

 Relevant language from the BART guideline is included, below, to show the modeling recommendations in context.
-Other sections of this report explain how the Division implemented the recommendations.
+Other sections of this protocol explain how the Division proposes to implement the recommendations.
 The BART guidelines set out 40 CFR Part 51, Appendix Y, provide in part: